Belden (NYSE:BDC) Updates Q2 2023 Earnings Guidance

 Wall Street Analysts Forecast Growth

-A number of research analysts have recently issued reports on the stock.
-Loop Capital lifted their price objective on shares of Belden from $95.00 to $110.00 and gave the company a buy rating in a report on Thursday, February 9th.
-Benchmark boosted their price objective on Belden from $88.00 to $108.00 and gave the stock a buy rating in a report on Tuesday, February 14th.
-Truist Financial raised their target price on Belden from $93.00 to $103.00 and gave the company a buy rating in a report on Thursday, February 9th.
-The Goldman Sachs Group upped their price target on Belden from $76.00 to $87.00 and gave the stock a neutral rating in a report on Thursday, February 9th.
-Finally, StockNews.com cut Belden from a strong-buy rating to a buy rating in a research note on Thursday.
-Two equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
-According to data from MarketBeat, Belden currently has a consensus rating of Moderate Buy and an average price target of $97.00.
+BDC has been the subject of a number of research reports.
+Benchmark lifted their price objective on Belden from $88.00 to $108.00 and gave the company a buy rating in a research note on Tuesday, February 14th.
+The Goldman Sachs Group lifted their target price on Belden from $76.00 to $87.00 and gave the company a neutral rating in a research report on Thursday, February 9th.
+Loop Capital increased their price target on shares of Belden from $95.00 to $110.00 and gave the stock a buy rating in a research report on Thursday, February 9th.
+Truist Financial lifted their price objective on shares of Belden from $93.00 to $103.00 and gave the company a buy rating in a report on Thursday, February 9th.
+Finally, StockNews.com downgraded shares of Belden from a strong-buy rating to a buy rating in a research note on Thursday.
+Two analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+According to data from MarketBeat, Belden currently has a consensus rating of Moderate Buy and a consensus target price of $97.00.

 Belden Dividend Announcement

-The firm also recently announced a quarterly dividend, which was paid on Thursday, April 6th.
-Stockholders of record on Tuesday, March 14th were paid a $0.05 dividend.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, April 6th.
+Shareholders of record on Tuesday, March 14th were paid a $0.05 dividend.
+This represents a $0.20 dividend on an annualized basis and a yield of 0.25%.
 The ex-dividend date was Monday, March 13th.
-This represents a $0.20 dividend on an annualized basis and a dividend yield of 0.25%.
-Belden’s payout ratio is presently 3.48%.
+Belden’s dividend payout ratio is presently 3.48%.

-In related news, Director Jonathan C. Klein sold 2,500 shares of Belden stock in a transaction that occurred on Friday, March 17th.
-The shares were sold at an average price of $81.49, for a total value of $203,725.00.
-Following the sale, the director now owns 11,553 shares of the company’s stock, valued at approximately $941,453.97.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-In related news, EVP Anshuman Mehrotra sold 4,360 shares of Belden stock in a transaction that occurred on Thursday, February 9th.
+In other Belden news, EVP Anshuman Mehrotra sold 4,360 shares of the stock in a transaction that occurred on Thursday, February 9th.
 The shares were sold at an average price of $86.99, for a total value of $379,276.40.
-Following the sale, the executive vice president now owns 12,682 shares of the company’s stock, valued at approximately $1,103,207.18.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Jonathan C. Klein sold 2,500 shares of the business’s stock in a transaction on Friday, March 17th.
-The shares were sold at an average price of $81.49, for a total transaction of $203,725.00.
-Following the sale, the director now directly owns 11,553 shares in the company, valued at approximately $941,453.97.
+Following the transaction, the executive vice president now directly owns 12,682 shares in the company, valued at $1,103,207.18.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other Belden news, EVP Anshuman Mehrotra sold 4,360 shares of the company’s stock in a transaction on Thursday, February 9th.
+The shares were sold at an average price of $86.99, for a total value of $379,276.40.
+Following the completion of the transaction, the executive vice president now owns 12,682 shares in the company, valued at $1,103,207.18.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Jonathan C. Klein sold 2,500 shares of Belden stock in a transaction dated Friday, March 17th.
+The stock was sold at an average price of $81.49, for a total value of $203,725.00.
+Following the sale, the director now owns 11,553 shares in the company, valued at approximately $941,453.97.
 The disclosure for this sale can be found here.
-Company insiders own 1.06% of the company’s stock.
+1.06% of the stock is owned by company insiders.

 Institutional Investors Weigh In On Belden

-A number of hedge funds and other institutional investors have recently bought and sold shares of BDC.
-Norges Bank purchased a new position in shares of Belden during the 4th quarter valued at $30,822,000.
-Millennium Management LLC grew its position in shares of Belden by 496.4% during the 4th quarter.
-Millennium Management LLC now owns 187,915 shares of the industrial products company’s stock valued at $13,511,000 after purchasing an additional 156,406 shares in the last quarter.
-JPMorgan Chase & Co. grew its position in shares of Belden by 88.5% during the 4th quarter.
-JPMorgan Chase & Co. now owns 297,360 shares of the industrial products company’s stock valued at $21,380,000 after purchasing an additional 139,574 shares in the last quarter.
-Macquarie Group Ltd. grew its position in shares of Belden by 91.1% during the 4th quarter.
-Macquarie Group Ltd. now owns 243,494 shares of the industrial products company’s stock valued at $17,507,000 after purchasing an additional 116,077 shares in the last quarter.
-Finally, Prudential Financial Inc. grew its position in shares of Belden by 394.6% during the 1st quarter.
-Prudential Financial Inc. now owns 105,849 shares of the industrial products company’s stock valued at $5,864,000 after purchasing an additional 84,450 shares in the last quarter.
-Institutional investors own 99.88% of the company’s stock.
+Large investors have recently modified their holdings of the company.
+Point72 Hong Kong Ltd increased its position in Belden by 88.0% in the 1st quarter.
+Point72 Hong Kong Ltd now owns 515 shares of the industrial products company’s stock valued at $29,000 after acquiring an additional 241 shares during the period.
+State of Wyoming grew its stake in shares of Belden by 193.4% in the 4th quarter.
+State of Wyoming now owns 1,109 shares of the industrial products company’s stock valued at $80,000 after purchasing an additional 731 shares during the last quarter.
+Royal Bank of Canada increased its holdings in shares of Belden by 96.5% in the third quarter.
+Royal Bank of Canada now owns 1,352 shares of the industrial products company’s stock valued at $81,000 after purchasing an additional 664 shares during the period.
+Captrust Financial Advisors raised its stake in shares of Belden by 95.5% during the second quarter.
+Captrust Financial Advisors now owns 1,560 shares of the industrial products company’s stock worth $83,000 after purchasing an additional 762 shares during the last quarter.
+Finally, Atlas Capital Advisors LLC lifted its holdings in shares of Belden by 39.0% during the second quarter.
+Atlas Capital Advisors LLC now owns 2,472 shares of the industrial products company’s stock worth $132,000 after purchasing an additional 694 shares during the period.
+99.88% of the stock is owned by institutional investors and hedge funds.

 Belden Company Profile